osmandapp/docs/content/osmand/map/point-layers-on-map.md

 ## * Parking point

-[Parking points](/osmand/plugins/parking) is a points marked by user on the map for keeps information about the exact location of the car.
+[Parking point](/osmand/plugins/parking) is a point marked by user on the map for keeps information about the exact location of the car.
 Parking points could be marked as for unlimited parking and limited parking.

 ![Limited parking](/assets/images/map/context_menu_limited_parking.png) ![Unlimited parking](/assets/images/map/context_menu_unlimited_parking.png)